malekelthomas/BedCheckApp/README.md

 # BedCheckApp

-Condenses client data into an app that allow clients and staff to see sign in and pass information
+App that allows staff to login and access list of clients and allows clients to sign for their bed.
+List contains photo, name, id, pass.